JACFlyer/april/docs/README.md

   Mom will be able to record the onset, duration, quality, intensity, location, change and resolution of pain.

 * Fetal Heart Rate Monitor
   There is an option for either episodic or continuous FHR monitoring with a Wi-Fi enabled device attached to the abdomen.
-Continuous recordings will be saved.
-An API for the device will be applied to the app.
-The assessment tool will be linked to the program.

 * Vaginal Mucous Changes
   This feature allows mom to document any changes to vaginal mucous.

 * Bloody Show
   Mom will indicate the instance and character of vaginal bleeding.

 * Water-Break Moment